 An institution may have multiple applicants from PA faculty.
 All eligible applications will be reviewed.
 If multiple applicants from the same institution submit strong and fundable proposals, each may receive an award.

 The primary reason an applicant might be disqualified is ineligibility.
-The eligibility criteria are on page two of the Don Pedersen Research Grant Guidelines.
+The eligibility criteria are in the Don Pedersen Research Grant Guidelines.

 A letter of recommendation is required from the applicant’s department chair or dean attesting to their support for the proposed research and verifying the PI’s relationship and appointment to the PA program.
 No other letters are required unless the following situations apply to the applicant: